tgfi/guides/protocol/README.md

     g fetch origin
     g rebase origin/master

-When feature is complete and tests pass, commit the changes.
+Resolve conflicts.
+When feature is complete and tests pass, stage the changes.

     rake
     g add -A